Cal-Wilson/Cal-Wilson.github.io/_pages/about.md

 **Contacts**

-Contact information can be found on the left hand side under the picture.
-Feel free to send an email or request a connection on linkedIn by clicking on the links on the left.
+If using a computer, contact information can be found on the left-hand side under the picture.
+If using a mobile device, contact information can be found by clicking the "Follow" button in the upper right-hand corner of the page.
+Feel free to send an email or request a connection on linkedIn using these links.